Can Asbestos Affect Dogs?

 • Living near mines, factories, and other industrial areas

-The cause of mesothelioma is strongly correlated with environmental exposure to asbestos, therefore fewer breed related risk factors exist.
-Breeds more susceptible to developing mesothelioma include:
+The cause of mesothelioma is strongly correlated with environmental asbestos exposure.
+Therefore, fewer breed-related risk factors exist.
+A few breeds have been identified as more susceptible to developing mesothelioma.
+They include:

 • German Shepherd Dog